amrakibe/darkly-42/04-Htpasswd-Access/Ressources/README.md

    - Regularly scan for misconfigured services and unauthorized access points
    - Monitor access logs for unusual patterns or brute force attempts

----

-## 📌 Impact:
-An attacker could gain unauthorized access to the administrator interface, potentially leading to complete system compromise, data theft, or service disruption.
-In this case, the vulnerability allowed direct access to sensitive information (the flag) that should have been protected.